Search blog:

 The steps to correcting a wrong company name

-If you wish to change a company name, you must follow the correct protocols, regardless of why you want to make the update (general mistake, typo, or change of mind).
+If you wish to change a company name, you must follow the correct protocols, regardless of why you want to update (general mistake, typo, or change of mind).
 This involves:

 Whilst step ‘2’ may seem unnecessary, especially if you are changing the name because of a simple mistake, it is required to ensure that you remain fully compliant with company law.
 Let’s now look at these steps in more detail.